norsig/vagrant-asterisk-debian/README.md

 # vagrant-asterisk-debian

-`vagrant-asterisk-debian` is a simple vagrant project which simplify the provision of an Asterisk PBX into a Debian machine.
+`vagrant-asterisk-debian` is a simple vagrant project that simplies the provision of an Asterisk PBX into a Debian machine.
 It can be useful if you want to prepare this kind of scenario quickly.

 ## Components:
 * Vagrant Box: `debian/jessie64`